Revathyvenugopal162/Revathyvenugopal162/README.md

 </div>

 <em>Hi there!
 I'm [Revathy Venugopal](https://www.linkedin.com/in/revathy-venugopal-3310b5147/), a passionate developer from India with a Master's degree in Automotive Embedded Systems from [ESIGELEC](https://www.esigelec.fr/fr) & [MAHE](https://manipal.edu/msis.html).
 I have experience in image processing using Tensor Flow API and YOLO.
-Currently, I work as a full-stack developer at Ansys, specializing in Python (PyAnsys).</em>
+Currently, I work as a full-time developer at Ansys, specializing in Python (PyAnsys).</em>